 Communication: Data & Network Science, BA

-General Comm Degree Description:
+General Communication Degree Description:

 Communication is an interdisciplinary field that draws from the humanities, social sciences, and sciences.
 The undergraduate Communication program focuses on the theoretical, critical, and empirical examination of fundamental communication systems, institutions, processes, and effects.
-Comm majors gain deep insight into how communication shapes our individual and collective social, political, economic, and cultural lives; both historical and contemporary, local and global.
+Communication majors gain deep insight into how communication shapes our individual and collective social, political, economic, and cultural lives; both historical and contemporary, local and global.
 Our majors learn and employ a range of theories and research methods, including quantitative approaches such as survey research, experiments, content analysis, and computational science; and qualitative approaches such as historical, textual and discourse analysis, focus groups, and ethnographic fieldwork.
 In doing so, they produce scholarship that is rigorous, relevant, and multi-modal.

-The major in Communication is granted by the College of Arts and Sciences, but the major curriculum is designed, administered, and taught by the Annenberg School for Communication.
+The major in Communication is granted by the College of Arts and Sciences, but the 14-credit major curriculum is designed, administered, and taught by the Annenberg School for Communication.

 Majors may complete an optional concentration.
 Effective Fall 2020, Communication concentrations are as follows: Advocacy & Activism; Audiences & Persuasion; Culture & Society; Data & Network Science; and Politics & Policy.
 Alternatively, students may also choose to enroll in the Communication and Public Service (ComPS) program.
-Students interested in pursuing one of these concentrations or ComPS should should make an appointment to meet with a member of the COMM Undergraduate Advising Team.
+Students interested in pursuing one of these concentrations or ComPS should should make an appointment to meet with a member of the Communication Undergraduate Advising Team.

-See separate details on requirements for a Communication major concentration or the ComPS program.
+See separate details on requirements for a Communication major concentration or the Communication and Public Service program.

 Data & Network Science